zhoumiaosen/Self_Drive_Car_Tensorflow_AI/README.md

 ```

 ### 3. Run AI Model on the Robot Car
+The robot car will capture a 64x64 image and pass it to the AI model, which will determine the corresponding action, allowing the robot to react to the environment in real time.
 Execute the AI-driven operation of the robot car with a single command:

 ```bash
 python src/car_AI_Run.py